spleonard1/marcotte_bioinfo_2020/measuring.md

 ---
 layout: page
-title: Designing microbiomes
+title: Evaluating communities
-subtitle: What's it worth?
+subtitle:
 ---

+### How do we assemble communities?

+### How do we assess these communities?